appdrones/page_record/README.md

 will result in a host class of `Team`

 ####what is the host class
 The host class is a class who's attributes are mirrored by PageRecord.
 At this point in time PageRecord only has support for `ActiveRecord` host classes.
-To be more specific: To be used as a host class, the class must support the method `attribute_names` to return an {::Array} of {::String} of {::Symbol}.
+To be more specific: To be used as a host class, the class must support the method `attribute_names` to return an [Array](http://ruby-doc.org/core-2.0/Array.html) of [String](http://ruby-doc.org/core-2.0/String.html) of [Symbol](http://ruby-doc.org/core-2.0/Symbol.html).

 Example: